AIFF to decentralise youth leagues; More participation expected with unaccredited academies given a look in | Goal.com

 Overseas players in youth leagues

-A team participating in state youth leagues can register a maximum of three foreign/PIO/OCI players.
+A team participating in state youth leagues can register a maximum of three foreign/PIO (Players of Indian Origin) /OCI (Overseas Citizen of India) players.

 It has also been made mandatory for all teams to register a minimum of six ‘home grown’ players out of their total list of thirty players in each category.
 A home grown player is defined as any player whose place of birth (State/UT, as per the birth certificate/passport) is the same as the location of the club/academy.
 If the participant fails to sign six players it will not be allowed to take part in the competition.